 How does it work?

 RFID tags are placed in postal items (letters, packets or parcels) or receptacles.
-These items then pass through RFID gates placed at the entrances or exits of mail processing facilities, thereby capturing the handover and processing of mail item
+When items are passing through RFID gates placed at the entrances or exits of mail processing facilities, the handover and processing of mail items is captured without interfering with operational processes.
+This data is captured automatically as mail passes through the RFID gates.
+The RFID Network is currently used by 32 postal operators and covers over 280 postal facilities with close to 2,800 reading

 Benefits

-• Clear indication of ownership: the inclusion of RFID tags makes it possible to track postal items at specific locations, typically where items change responsibility from the sending post to the receiving post.
+- Clear indication of ownership: the inclusion of RFID tags makes it possible to track postal items at specific locations, typically where items change responsibility from the sending post to the receiving post.
 RFID equipment at specific entrance or exit doors records the passage of these tags without interfering with the operational process.
 The time and location is associated with the item details.
 This information undisputedly marks the ownership of the postal item that is necessary to measure the letter performance of the postal operator responsible for processing the flow.

 More information

-To find out more about RFID, please contact helpdesk@ipc.be.
+To find out more about RFID, please contact [email protected].